yanovsk/ai_interviewer_dashboard_cerebras/README.md

 1. Implement more sophisticated agents to adjust the interview based on the candidate's responses, allowing for dynamic interview paths.
 2. Expand the system's capability to handle multi-round interviews and follow-up questions.

-By continuing to leverage Cerebras' powerful inference capabilities, we aim to create an even more intelligent and efficient interviewing tool.
-We believe that fine-tuning Llama 405B will allow for incredible further development of this project.

 ## Contributors